top of page

 The VenaSeal Closure System involves a slender catheter inserted into the affected vein under ultrasound guidance:

-• The adhesive is injected in specific segments.
+• The adhesive is injected in specific segments along the length of the diseased vein.

-• The cyanoacrylate bonds the vein walls together.
+• The cyanoacrylate bonds the vein walls together upon contact, creating an immediate seal.

-• The sealed vein collapses, and blood reroutes through healthy veins.
+• The sealed vein collapses and is eventually reabsorbed by the body, and blood reroutes through healthy veins.

 Which Conditions Does Venaseal Treat?